Department FAQs

 I have heard about “the studios” in the Drama department.
 Can you please explain the studio system?

-Upon acceptance into the Department, students are placed into one of eight different primary studios where they begin intensive conservatory training towards a strong foundation in technique.
+Upon acceptance into the Department and after a student deposits, students are placed into one of eight different primary studios where they begin intensive conservatory training towards a strong foundation in technique.
 Students remain in their primary studios for two full years (four consecutive semesters).
 Once primary training is completed, students have many options for advanced training (see question below).

 • It is important to understand that you are applying to Tisch Drama and not to a particular studio.